 To obtain this kind of translation, you need to contact the Spanish embassy or consulate for information on how to obtain certified translations there.
 They will inform you of the procedures to follow.

-- By the embassy or consulate in Spain of the applicant's country of origin or of the country in which the document was issued.
+- By the diplomatic or consular representation in Spain of the applicant’s country or, in this case, of the country where the document was issued

 A SUGGESTION: This translation is valid for any other procedure that must be performed with the public administration in Spain.
 Therefore, we recommend that you send the URV a certified copy of the translation and a certified copy of the original.
 Keep the original documents in case you need to use the translation in the future.